ChoKssa/WorkshopSwift/README.md

 ## 5. Swift Argument Parser

 Add a dependency to [Swift Argument Parser](https://github.com/apple/swift-argument-parser).
-You can use it to parse a `--rows` option to pass to the API.
+You must use it to parse a options to pass to the API.

-An error should be shown if `rows` is not valid.
-The default value for `rows` should be 10.
+An error should be shown if an entered value is not valid.

-## 6. More Arguments

-Add more options to the program, to be passed to the API.

 ### Example